macs3-project/MACS/docs/bdgopt.md

 2. If you want to cap the score in the bedGraph, you can use `-m max` with the upper limit score you want to use in `-p`.
-If you want to set the minimum score in the bedGraph, for example to set the whole genome background signal in the MACS contral lambda track, you can use `-m min` with the value in `-p`.
+If you want to set the minimum score in the bedGraph, for example to set the whole genome background signal in the MACS control lambda track, you can use `-m min` with the value in `-p`.